Television content rating system: Norway

-A television content rating system was introduced in Norway in July 2015.
-Television broadcasters are obliged to classify their programmes in the following age categories: A (all ages), 6 years, 9 years, 12 years, 15 years or 18 years.
+In Norway Television broadcasters are obliged to classify their programmes in the following age categories: A (all ages), 6 years, 9 years, 12 years, 15 years or 18 years.
 The classification must be based on the guidelines made by The Norwegian Media Authority.
 Programmes in the different age categories must be transmitted according to the following time schedule during the day: